 Continue below to journey through practical steps to generating quality leads, or if you'd like you can download the guide to keep at your fingertips.

-It sounds simple, but never is.
-And given that the events of the last year have all but eliminated face-to-face interaction from both marketing and sales, we now have to be smarter and more agile in building and adapting our demand generation components.
+It sounds simple.
+But it never is.
+And given the market uncertainty of the last few years, marketing and sales teams are now tasked to do more with less.
+They have to be savvier and more agile in building and adapting demand generation to address the shifting business environment.

-But there is good news: the shift to digital engagement that began a few years ago has picked up speed during the pandemic – and acceptance of that shift is very high.
-According to a recent McKinsey report, more than three-quarters of B2B buyers and sellers say they now prefer digital self-service and remote human engagement over face-to-face interactions.
+But there is good news: the shift to digital engagement that began a few years ago has picked up speed during the pandemic – and it's now been woven into the fabric of how we operate.
+According to McKinsey, two-thirds of buyers and sellers rather engage remotely over in-person interaction at many purchasing stages.

 This accelerated adoption of online tools and the ease and convenience they bring has increased expectations for smooth and consistent customer experiences – from first awareness of a product to purchase and right through service.
-Companies need to double down on meeting those expectations while managing budgets that remain pandemic-constrained.
+Companies need to double down on meeting those expectations while closely managing budgets.
 That means every element of your marketing program should be re-evaluated and optimized to focus on meeting the new realities of prospect and customer (and competitor) behavior in this changed environment.

-Marketing and sales are now digital-first – and by all appearances, likely will stay that way.
+Marketing and sales are now digital-first – and will stay that way for the foreseeable future.

-What does that mean to the marketing professional who is charged with generating demand for products and services?
-Strategy and tactics may have changed, but the fundamentals haven’t.
+What does that mean to the marketing professional charged with generating demand for products and services?
+Strategy and tactics may have changed, but the fundamentals haven't.
 Your job is still focused on:

 And while you’ll need to continue to find new ways to connect with prospects and clients, the foundational elements of B2B demand generation also haven’t changed: